 Fortunately, to bring in a well-trodden football cliché, these things have a way of evening themselves out.

-And while Bale may have long since moved on, Spurs were the beneficiaries this weekend in their 5-1 victory over Stoke City.
+And while Bale may have long since moved on, Spurs were the beneficiaries in their 5-1 victory over Stoke City.

 For large parts of the game, the home side were stopped in their tracks by an in-form Jack Butland in the Potters’ goal, with the 25-year-old staking a claim to surpass Joe Hart as England’s number one.